 35.10.1 General

-NSEP priority access is a mechanism that aims at providing prioritized access to system resources for authorized users to increase their probability of successful communication during periods of network congestion.[CID #1467]
+NSEP priority access is a mechanism that aims to provide prioritized access to system resources for authorized users to increase their probability of successful communication during periods of network congestion.[CID #1467]

 A STA with a value of true for dot11EHTNSEPPriorityAccessActivated shall set to 1 the NSEP Priority Access Supported subfield of the EHT Capabilities element that it transmits and is capable of invoking NSEP priority access.
 A STA with a value of false for dot11EHTNSEPPriorityAccessActivated shall set to 0 the NSEP Priority Access Supported subfield of the EHT Capabilities element that it transmits and is not capable of invoking NSEP priority access.

-A EHT STA that is capable of invoking NSEP priority access shall have a value of true for dot11EHTNSEPPriorityAccessActivated and shall set to 1 the NSEP Priority Access Supported subfield of the EHT Capabilities element that it transmits.
-A EHT STA that is not capable of invoking NSEP priority access shall have a value of false for dot11EHTNSEPPriorityAccessActivated and shall set to 0 the NSEP Priority Access Supported subfield of the EHT Capabilities element that it transmits.
+An MLD or EHT non-AP STA that is capable of invoking NSEP priority access shall have a value of true for dot11EHTNSEPPriorityAccessActivated and shall set to 1 the NSEP Priority Access Supported subfield of the EHT Capabilities element that it transmits.
+An AP MLD or EHT non-AP STA that is not capable of invoking NSEP priority access shall have a value of false for dot11EHTNSEPPriorityAccessActivated and shall set to 0 the NSEP Priority Access Supported subfield of the EHT Capabilities element that it transmits.
 [CIDs #1504, #3038]

-During the (re)association process, the AP obtains information required to verify the authority of the non-AP EHT non-AP STA to use NSEP priority access.
-An AP that has dot11SSPNInterfaceActivated equal to true may use the interworking procedures described in 11.22.5 (Interworking procedures: interactions with SSPN) to retrieve permission for a non-AP STA to use the NSEP priority access from an NSEP service provider via the SSPN interface during association by the non-AP STA.
-To support this exchange, a non-AP STA with dot11EHTNSEPPriorityAccessActivated equal to true shall provide the home realm information of the NSEP provider and necessary authentication parameters as described in 11.22.5 (Interworking procedures: interactions with SSPN).
-An AP with dot11SSPNInterfaceActivated equal to true that successfully obtains permission for a non-AP STA to use NSEP priority access for the non-AP shall update the dot11NonAPStationAuthNSEPPriorityAccesstype for the non-AP STA in the dot11InterworkingEntry.
+During the (re)association process, the AP MLD obtains information required to verify the authority of the non-AP MLD or EHT non-AP STA to use NSEP priority access.
+An AP MLD that has dot11SSPNInterfaceActivated equal to true may use the interworking procedures described in 11.22.5 (Interworking procedures: interactions with SSPN) to retrieve permission for a non-AP MLD or EHT non-AP STA to use the NSEP priority access from an NSEP service provider via the SSPN interface during association by the non-AP MLD or EHT non-AP STA.
+To support this exchange, a non-AP MLD or EHT non-AP STA with dot11EHTNSEPPriorityAccessActivated equal to true shall provide the home realm information of the NSEP provider and necessary authentication parameters as described in 11.22.5 (Interworking procedures: interactions with SSPN).
+An AP MLD with dot11SSPNInterfaceActivated equal to true that successfully obtains permission for a non-AP MLD or EHT non-AP STA to use NSEP priority access for the non-AP shall update the dot11NonAPStationAuthNSEPPriorityAccesstype for the non-AP MLD or EHT non-AP STA in the dot11InterworkingEntry.
 The authorization information included in the dot11InterworkingEntry is passed from the prior AP to the new AP in the same ESS during reassociation as described in 11.
 22.5.3 (Reporting and session control with SSPN).
 Other methods of obtaining this authorization information are vendor specific and thus out of scope are beyond the scope of this standard.
 [CID # 2305]

 35.10.2 NSEP priority access operation